-The acquisition of community winches to support borehole logging is very high.
-At least two winches are needed for intermediate (1.5 km) and deep (4 km) applications, or a winch system that can be configured as needed for a particular project.
-IDDO plans to acquire the IceCube logging winch, which consists of approximately 2,700 m of 4-conductor logging cable.
+Community winches to support borehole logging projects are important resources. .
+IDDO has recently acquired two winches, one for intermediate (1.5 km) and one for deep (4 km) applications.
+IDDO also plans future acquisition of the IceCube logging winch, which consists of approximately 2,700 m of 4-conductor logging cable.
 In addition, existing boreholes such as those at Greenland Summit (GISP2), and Siple Dome should be repaired and maintained to allow future borehole logging.

-2. Ice as platform for physics and astrophysics:

-Efforts are under way to use glacial ice as a platform for study of fundamental physics and astrophysics.
-These experiments make use of polar ice as an abundant, clean, stable, lowbackground and transparent detection medium for observation of sub-atomic particle interactions.
+2. Ice as platform for physics and astrophysics: Efforts are under way to use glacial ice as a platform for study of fundamental physics and astrophysics.
+These experiments make use of polar ice as an abundant, clean, stable, lowbackground and transparent detection medium observation of sub-atomic for particle interactions.
 For example, the now completed IceCube telescope uses ice at South Pole to detect high-energy neutrinos traveling to Earth from cosmic sources.
 IceCube may reveal new physical processes associated with the enigmatic origin of the highest energy particles in nature.
 The Enhanced Hot Water Drill (EHWD) developed for IceCube is a powerful and fast access drill capable of creating 2500 m deep, half-meter diameter boreholes at a rate of about three per week.